nickfargo/state/src/root-state.coffee.md

     of the transition.
   * `failure` : `Function` — callback to be executed if the transition attempt is blocked by a guard.

+###### SYNOPSIS

+Attempts to execute a state transition.
+Handles asynchronous transitions, generation of appropriate events, and construction of any necessary temporary virtual states.
+Respects guards supplied in both the origin and `target` states.

       change: ( target, options ) ->
         { root, owner } = this